wakesurfer/iotmeetup/instructions/devicemodel.md

 ## Create a device model ##

+Before anything else, you will need to **_define a model_** for your RaspberryPi in the IoT Cloud Service (IoT CS).

-A device model gives the IoT Cloud Service access to the resources and capabilities provided by a specific device type.
-Your RaspberryPi will need to identify and be registered as at least one device model to be able to send data to the IoT Cloud Service.
+A device model gives the IoT CS access to the resources and capabilities provided by a specific device type.
+Your RaspberryPi will need to identify and be registered as at least one device model to be able to send data to the IoT CS.

 (To learn more, see [About Device Models in Oracle IoT Cloud Service](https://docs.oracle.com/en/cloud/paas/iot-cloud/iotgs/device-models-oracle-iot-cloud-service.html "About Device Models in Oracle IoT Cloud Service").
 Full official tutorial on how to add a new Device Model can be found [here](https://docs.oracle.com/en/cloud/paas/iot-cloud/iotgs/creating-new-device-model.html "Creating new Device Model"). )